 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a case file containing a docket sheet and any of the documents and filings filed in the court case.
 You can access your court records on the internet, or at Clerk of Court office in the jurisdiction where the case was filed.

 Each state maintains a record of someone’s criminal past.
 These databases are linked together so you are able to track criminal convictions from other states.
-You can go to county courthouse and inquire, or check the website.
+You can go to county courthouse and inquire in person, or you can check the website.
 It is helpful to know the county the crime was committed in, and in the event that it was in a totally different state, you may have to pay for a more complete search.

 A criminal records search you will be able to find out if someone has been arrested, charged, or convicted for any crimes, which can include: